Atrial Fibrillation

 Lab Investigations

-TSH is helpful to screen for hypothyroidism.
+TSH is helpful to screen for hyperthyroidism.

-INR/PT is necessary for patients who will be treated with warfarin
+INR/PT is necessary for patients who will be treated with warfarin.

 Diagnostic Imaging